-Fair value of the bearer plants (kiwifruit vines) has been determined by independent registered valuation at 30 June 2021.
+Fair value of the bearer plants (kiwifruit vines) has been determined by independent registered valuation at 30 June 2022.
 Fair value has been determined with reference to comparative orchard sales in the region, taking in to account the quality of the orchard, potential production and orchard gate return.
-During the year the vines on the Somerset Orchard were removed to make way for the Rangiuru Business Park.
 Refer to Note 17 for further information.